hyndex/libslac/README.rst

 libslac
 =======

-Simple ISO15118-3 SLAC library.
+Simple ISO15118-3 SLAC library for microcontrollers.

-This repository contains a minimal implementation of the ISO15118-3 Signal Level Attenuation Characterization (SLAC) protocol.
-It targets ESP32 microcontrollers using the Arduino framework.
-The library has a small dependency footprint and focuses on providing the core data structures and helper functions required to implement the SLAC handshake.
+``libslac`` implements the Signal Level Attenuation Characterization (SLAC) protocol with a focus on the ESP32 family running the Arduino framework.
+The library aims to be small and self-contained, providing just the data structures and helpers required to perform the SLAC handshake.

+Earlier revisions shipped Linux utilities and a PF\_PACKET based transport layer.
+These components have been removed in favour of a lean microcontroller-only design.

 .. contents:: Table of Contents
    :depth: 2